General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

+Since Lemma \ref{L5} establishes the monotonicity of $G$ as a function of $\xi$, $A$ and $v$ can be written as functions of $G$, with equations (\ref{2.5})--(\ref{2.7}) becoming:

-In this sense, the trajectory of FLRW$(0,\frac{1}{3},\frac{14}{5})$ can be represented as $(A(G),v(G))$, with $G$ parameterising the progress of the trajectory towards the $A = \frac{4}{7}$ plane.
-This step provides a considerable simplification, since the trapping region now only needs to contain $A$ and $v$.
+In this light, the trajectory of FLRW$(\frac{1}{3},\frac{17}{6})$ can be represented as $(A(G),v(G))$, with $G$ parameterising the progress of the trajectory towards the $A=\frac{4}{7}$ plane.
+This step provides a considerable simplification, since any trapping region now only needs to bound $A$ and $v$.